sinpwnzorz/Davinci/README.md

 We have roombas, and lawn..bas?
 Why not a shopba?

 ## Top level features
-* 100% usable (excluding additions) without internet or network connectivity¹
+I'm going to attempt (at least for now) to have these lists correspond to the code ending with line #...ish
-* Voice recognition¹
+* 100% usable Voice recognition without internet or network connectivity, excluding additions (207)¹
 * Text-To-Speech OR Prerecorded voice library engine for replies.¹
 * Mute AI Speech recognition while it's talking back to me to prevent it from commanding itself.
 * Threading / Subprocesses due to limited CPU strength on the Raspberry Pi 4's 4 threads: